DAL3X/somewhat-homomorphic-encryption-system/README.md

 - SHE_Client: The client used for transmission timings.
 If you want to take measurements on the server, do it with this client implementation.
 - SHE_SEAL: A [SEAL](https://github.com/microsoft/SEAL) demo used to take timings in order to compare them with the FPGA.
 - SHE_OpenFHE: An [OpenFHE](https://github.com/openfheorg/openfhe-development) demo used to take timings in order to compare them with the FPGA.
 - SHE_SEAL_Client: A complete client implementation using SEAL and an interactive terminal.
-Does not take timings and returns the wrongs results, since SEAL modifications break the calculations at some point.
+Does not take timings and returns incorrect results, since SEAL modifications break the calculations at some point in the calculations.

 SHE_Client and SHE_SEAL_Client require a connection to the server.
 All other client applications can be executed standalone.